Sam Rivers

 May 1965 / Blue Note Connoisseur

 “Point of Many Returns”: Dangerous hardbop in the head and during Hubbard’s solo; then Hancock and Rivers (on soprano) ride the harmonic swirls elsewhere.
 “Dance of the Tripedal”: Dark harmonies mesmerize in a waltz Ornette might have written had he been more schooled.
-Rivers’ tenor solo wobbles in orbit as Hubbard lurks in the background.
-The trumpet solo is outward-bound.
-As Herbie takes over, the rhythm trio goes into an unplanned suspension - a moment of interactive bliss.
-“Euterpe”: A repetitive, Indian bass figure grounds flute and muted trumpet in an urban raga.
-Meditative.
+Rivers’ tenor solo wobbles in orbit as Hubbard lurks in the background then takes an outbound solo of his own.
+As Herbie takes over, the rhythm trio goes into a moment of interactive bliss, suspending the chords over a rhythmic chasm.
+“Euterpe”: A meditative bass figure grounds flute and muted trumpet in a raga-like piece.
 “Mellifluous Cacophony”: Neither, but close.
 Jazz Messengers from another planet.

 Back to Artists